Madness in vector spaces: Cardinality: results

 If $X$ is a finite-codimensional subspace, then $\{X\}$ is always a mad family of subspaces.
-These are the only countable mad families of subspaces.
+These are the only countable mad families of block subspaces.

-\begin{prop} Let $\LA$ be a maximal almost disjoint family of subspaces of size $\geq 2$.
+\begin{prop} Let $\LA$ be a maximal almost disjoint family of block subspaces of size $\geq 2$.
 Then, $\LA$ is uncountable. \end{prop}

-\begin{proof} Suppose first that $\LA=\{Y_0,\ldots,Y_n,Y_{n+1}\}$ is a finite almost disjoint family.
+\begin{proof} Suppose first that $\LA=\{Y_0,\ldots,Y_n,Y_{n+1}\}$ is a finite almost disjoint family of block subspaces.
 By replacing each $Y_k$ with a relatively finite-codimensional subspace, we may assume that they are pairwise disjoint.
 Pick an $x_0$ not in any of the $Y_k$'s, which can be done as in the proof of Lemma \ref{lem:disj_subs2}.
 By repeatedly applying Lemma \ref{lem:disj_subs2}, we can build an infinite block sequence $(x_m)$ such that for each $m$ and $k\leq n+1$, $\langle x_0,\ldots,x_m\rangle\cap Y_k=\{0\}$.
-Then, $\langle (x_m)\rangle$ witnesses that $\LA$ fails to be maximal.
+Then, $\langle (x_m)\rangle$ is disjoint from each $Y_k$, witnessing that $\LA$ fails to be maximal.

-Suppose that $\LA=\{Y_n:n\in\omega\}$ is a countably infinite almost disjoint family.
+Suppose that $\LA=\{Y_n:n\in\omega\}$ is a countably infinite almost disjoint family of block subspaces.
 Again, by passing to finite-codimensional subspaces, we may assume that the $Y_k$ are pairwise disjoint.
 Pick a nonzero $x_0\in Y_0$.
-By repeatedly applying Lemma \ref{lem:disj_subs1}, we can build an infinite block sequence $(x_m)$ such that for each $n$, $\langle (x_m)\rangle\cap Y_n=\langle x_n\rangle$, so again, $\LA$ fails to be maximal. \end{proof}
+By Lemma \ref{lem:extend}, we can pick $x_1\in Y_1/x_0$ such that